 If you cannot measure it, you cannot manage it

-IPC’s UNEX™ system is used to measure international letter service performance between 36 postal operators with test mail sent from more than 50 countries on four continents.
-UNEX™ test letters posted in one country, pass through the world’s postal networks until delivered to the addressee in the destination country.
-Most of these letters contain a small Radio Frequency IDentification (RFID) tag.
+IPC’s UNEX™ system is used to measure international letter service performance between 37 postal operators with test mail sent from more than 50 countries on four continents.
+UNEX™ test letters and packets posted in one country, pass through the world’s postal networks until delivered to the addressee in the destination country.
+Most of these items contain a small Radio Frequency IDentification (RFID) tag.
 At specific reading points in postal facilities, the RFID tag transmits its identity, anonymously, from the processing facility to IPC’s global RFID Network Centre in Brussels.

 The UNEX™ System uses the transmitted data, with the date of posting and receipt, to calculate the transit time between specific points in the mail pipeline, allowing postal operators to manage the international mail pipeline in accordance with their delivery commitments to customers, regulators and postal partners.
 Postal operators can identify where bottlenecks may occur and where corrective actions are necessary.